Shipping ethics controversy in fanfiction: Analysis and criticism

+Criticism of anti-shippers

-The actions of antis have been compared to censorship campaigns against LGBT works, as well as regulatory codes such as the Hays Code and Comics Code.
-Antis have been variously characterized by critics as a cult, harassment campaign, moral panic, or as an unintentional outgrowth of religious conservatism.
-Anti tactics have been described as appeals to emotionally charged buzzwords; pathologization of sexual deviance, especially kink; and reputational attacks: accusations of homophobia, pedophilia, or abuse to draw support from uninformed outsiders.
-The movement has been linked to the convergence of call-out culture and "faux activism" within online communities such as Tumblr.
-The strong emphasis on protecting minors within the anti movement has been described as stemming from broader moral attitudes towards protecting children and adolescents from inappropriate sexuality and maintaining childhood innocence.
-The anti movement may reflect a broader Generation Z discomfort with sexual material.
+The anti-ship movement has been linked to the convergence of call-out culture and "faux activism" within online communities such as Tumblr.
+The strong emphasis on protecting minors within the anti movement has been described as stemming from broader moral attitudes towards protecting children and adolescents from inappropriate sexuality and maintaining childhood innocence, and may reflect a broader Gen Z discomfort with sexual material.
 Queer writer Ana Valens criticized the movement for spreading allegations and endangering the financial stability of creators of adult material.
+Some critics have compared attempts to remove or ban disturbing elements of fanfiction to censorship campaigns against LGBTQ, taboo, or sexual works, and to historical regulatory codes such as the Hays Code and Comics Code.
+Scholars have variously characterized the movement as a harassment campaign, moral panic, or as an unintentional outgrowth of religious conservatism.

-While many antis disavow more radical actions, the movement has been criticized for online harassment.
-Some antis spam gore, violent pornography, and pedophilic imagery to pro-shippers, AO3 volunteer staff, and content tags associated with taboo fan-works.
+The anti-ship movement has been accused of resorting to online harassment, although some anti-shippers disavow such behavior.
+Some anti-shippers spam gore, violent pornography, and pedophilic imagery to pro-shippers, AO3 volunteer staff, and content tags associated with taboo fan-works.
 The "baffling" tactic of intentional dissemination of imagery opposed by the movement has been described by fandom researcher Agnieszka Urbańczyk as a means to attack pro-shippers: "The goal of such actions seems to be marginalization of people who create it or enjoy it."
-Some antis publicly describe pro-shippers as advocates of pedophilia or sexual abuse, and ultimately as causing direct sexual harm to children.
-Antis have also been criticized for sending death threats to pro-shippers.
-In 2020, Hannibal screenwriter Bryan Fuller was faced with criticism and death threats from antis after expressing support for pro-shippers.
-The scholar Renee Ann Drouin, who experienced doxxing and death threats as a result of research she was undertaking related to Voltron fandom, expresses concern about the challenges these discourses pose to researchers.
+Anti-shippers have also been criticized for sending death threats to pro-shippers.
+In 2020, Hannibal screenwriter Bryan Fuller was faced with criticism and death threats from anti-shippers after expressing support for pro-shippers.
+Scholar Renee Ann Drouin, who experienced doxxing and death threats as a result of research she was undertaking related to the Voltron fandom, expresses concern about the challenges these discourses pose to researchers.